Non-linear conductance in mesoscopic weakly disordered wires -- Interaction and magnetic field asymmetry: Correlations of conductance's functional derivatives ( )

 $\phi_0=h/e$ is the flux quantum and $\sw$ the width of the wire.

 The ladders starting from a boundary ($x=0$ or $L$ here) correlate two Green's function lines with same Fermi energy and same magnetic field, thus they correspond to the Diffuson

-In order to model the connection to the reservoirs we impose that the Diffusons/Cooperons vanish at the boundary~: $P_\omega^{(d,c)}(0,x')=P_\omega^{(d,c)}(L,x')=P_d(0,x')=P_d(L,x')=0$ (see Ref.~\cite{HasStoBar94,TexMon04} for a more precise discussion~; see also chapter~5 of Ref.\cite{AkkMon07}).
+In order to model the connection to the reservoirs we impose that the Diffusons/Cooperons vanish at the boundary~: $P_\omega^{(d,c)}(0,x')=P_\omega^{(d,c)}(L,x')=P_d(0,x')=P_d(L,x')=0$ (see Refs.~\onlinecite{HasStoBar94,TexMon04} for a more precise discussion~; see also chapter~5 of Ref.~\onlinecite{AkkMon07}).
 In the narrow wire, we get~:

 where $x_<=\min{x}{x'}$ and $x_>=\max{x}{x'}$.
 Setting $\gamma_\omega=0$ we get

 In the following we consider a weakly coherent wire, $L_\varphi\ll L$ (the case of a fully coherent wire will be considered later in Section~\ref{sec:Coherent}).
 This simplifies many calculations as it allows to neglect the effect of boundaries on the $\gamma_\omega$-dependent Diffuson/Cooperon which then takes the simple form